 The method for forcing active background mode depends on the specific HCS08 derivative.
-For the MC9S08EL32 Series and MC9S08SL16 Series, you can force active background after a power-on reset by holding the BKGD pin low as the device exits the reset condition (independent of the reset source).
+For the MC9S08DZ128 Series, you can force active background after a power-on reset by holding the BKGD pin low as the device exits the reset condition.
 You can also force active background by driving BKGD low immediately after a serial background command that writes a one to the BDFR bit in the SBDFR register.
-If no debug pod is connected to the BKGD pin, the MCU always resets into normal operating mode.
+Other causes of reset including an external pin reset or an internally generated error reset ignore the state of the BKGD pin and reset into normal user mode.
+If no debug pod is connected to the BKGD pin, the MCU will always reset into normal operating mode.